hellocoop/packages/nextjs/README.md

 npx @hellocoop/quickstart-nextjs
 ```

 This will launch the Hellō Quickstart web app.
-After logging into Hellō you will create or select an application, and the `client_id` and a generated session secret will be added to your `.env` file as `HELLO_CLIENT_ID_DEFAULT` and `HELLO_COOKIE_SECRET_DEFAULT`.
+After logging into Hellō you will create or select an application, and the application's`client_id` and a generated secret for encrypting cookies will be added to the local `.env` file as `HELLO_CLIENT_ID` and `HELLO_COOKIE_SECRET`.

-Include this `.env` file in your deployments.
+If you don't check in your `.env` file, you will need to add these variables to your deployed environments.

 ## 3) Create API route